Paul Verlaine

 With her dress of grey-green frills,

-One day in June, I was feeling anxious,
+One June day, I was feeling anxious,

 She appeared, smiling at my glances,